redblade/confservicedss/doc/optimisations/optimisation_scenarios.md

 result#2: on the other apps see resource requests going DOWN

-get the requests and put them in the ECODA spreadsheet
+get the requests, put them in the [ECODA spreadsheet](ECODA.ods) and check the expected offloads, or check the "OptimisationReport" in the ConfServiceDSS UI

-result#3: the ECODA offloads are coherent with the spreadsheet
+result#3: the ECODA offloads are coherent with the spreadsheet or with the "OptimisationReport" in the ConfServiceDSS UI